 What can you afford to borrow?

-A lender will always want to assess your affordability using proof of income and bank statements etc. We always invite you in for an free initial meeting to discuss your affordability and in most cases provide an offer in principle the same day.
+A lender will always want to assess your affordability using proof of income and bank statements etc. We always invite you to a free initial appointment (face-to-face, telephone, Zoom call) to discuss your affordability and in most cases provide a decision in principle the same day.
 You can then start looking for houses in your price range and take the first step towards buying your first home.

 How much deposit do you need?